New Zealand in the Vietnam War: Royal New Zealand Infantry Regiment (RNZIR)

 At the end of April 1970, a new 2 RAR from Australia and new Victor Company from Singapore arrived and on 15 May, Whisky 3 (now six months into their tour) and Victor 5 merged with 2 RAR to become for the second time 2 RAR/NZ (ANZAC).
 The 2IC for this rotation was RNZIR Major Roy Thomas Victor Taylor.
-This tour continued to be focused mainly upon the "Pacification" program which 1 ATF had adopted as its first priority in April 1969.
+This tour continued to be focused mainly upon the "Pacification" programme which 1 ATF had adopted as its first priority in April 1969.

 Whisky 3 Company was withdrawn without replacement in November 1970.
 To offset Whisky 3's withdrawal, in January 1971 the New Zealand government committed the 1st New Zealand Army Training Team (1 NZATTV) to Vietnam.
 1 NZATTV was made up of advisors from all branches of service, a number of whom had served in the RNZIR companies and in other New Zealand branches of service.
 The team assisted an American training team at the ARVN Training Center in Chi Lang to train South Vietnamese platoon commanders in weapons and tactics.

 On 6 May 1971 Victor 5 was replaced by Victor 6 and on 22 May 2 RAR was replaced by 4 RAR.
 The final and sole New Zealand infantry company was integrated with B, C, and D companies of 4 RAR to become 4 RAR/NZ (ANZAC) for the second time.
 This would be the final ANZAC Battalion before Australian and New Zealand combat troops were withdrawn in December 1971.
 The 2IC for the final ANZAC Battalion rotation was RNZIR Major Donald Stuart McIver.

 With the battalion's tour cut short, Victor 6's last operation was one of protecting the activities of 1 ATF's withdrawal from South Vietnam.

 As the last 1 ATF battalion left, 4 RAR/NZ moved the South Vietnamese forces fully into the Nui Dat base.
 The majority of 4 RAR/NZ withdrew from Nui Dat to Vũng Tàu on 7 November 1971.
 The Australians departed on 8 December and the New Zealanders departed on 9 December.

 Over the five-year period, more than 1,600 New Zealand soldiers of the nine NZ rifle companies engaged in a constant round of jungle patrols, ambushes, and cordon-and-search operations in both battalion and independently conducted operations, for a loss of 24 killed and 147 wounded.

 Additionally, RNZIR personnel served in administrative roles at the New Zealand HQ V Force in Saigon, in support and logistic roles within the ANZAC Battalions at Nui Dat, and in the 1st Australian Logistics Support Group (1 ALSG.)
 Both New Zealand Army training teams consisted mainly of RNZIR personnel.